 - “80% of dentists recommend [toothpaste X] for sensitive teeth.
 Click here to receive your free tube of paste.
 [Hyperlink]”

 Once you’ve convinced the recipient that your product meets his values, it is just as important to make it easy to perform the desired action.
-So, explain what they need to do and make sure they have all necessary resources at his disposal.
+So, explain what they need to do and make sure they have all the necessary resources at their disposal.
 So, provide a clear and working URL or explain the following process.
 As you’ve seen in the examples above, in spite of its 160-character limit, SMS still offers enough space to add this to your message.

 Just like with all marketing tools, it holds true for SMS that you must have the courage to experiment.
 By analyzing the data of your SMS campaigns, you will get to know your audience better and find out what messages are most effective in influencing behavior.